Blosc/python-blosc2/README.rst

 with relatively low entropy, like sparse data, time series, grids with regular-spaced values, etc.

-python-blosc2 a Python package that wraps C-Blosc2, the newest version of the Blosc compressor.  python-blosc2 supports Python 3.7 or higher versions.
+python-blosc2 is a Python package that wraps C-Blosc2, the newest version of the Blosc compressor.  python-blosc2 supports Python 3.7 or higher versions.

 Installing